merenlab/anvio.org/help/main/programs/anvi-interactive/index.md

 ## Extending anvi'o displays

-You can extend any <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> display with additional data related to your project through the program <span class="artifact-p">[anvi-import-misc-data](/help/main/programs/anvi-import-misc-data)</span>.
+You can extend any <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> display in anvi'o with additional data related to your project through the program <span class="artifact-p">[anvi-import-misc-data](/help/main/programs/anvi-import-misc-data)</span>.
 [This article](https://merenlab.org/2017/12/11/additional-data-tables/) describes a detailed use of this program.

 While the use of <span class="artifact-p">[anvi-import-misc-data](/help/main/programs/anvi-import-misc-data)</span> is the most effective way to improve anvi'o displays, you can also use the parameter `--additional-layers` to provide a TAB-delimited file (<span class="artifact-n">[misc-data-items-txt](/help/main/artifacts/misc-data-items-txt)</span>) that contains additional layers of information over your items.